The Jiminy Advisor: Moral Agreements Among Stakeholders Based on Norms and Argumentation: The Jiminy Moral Advisor Component

+We first consider the problem of how a multi-stakeholder ethical advisory component can be designed and integrated into an agent or an artificial autonomous system.
+We call this multi-stakeholder ethical advisory component a {\em Jiminy advisor}.

-In an AMA, the first important component is a set of {\em normative systems} corresponding to the different stakeholders.
-A normative system describes how actions in a system of agents can be evaluated and how the behavior of these agents can be guided \citep{alchourron91}.
-A norm is a formal description of a desirable behavior, desirable action or a desirable action outcome.
-Furthermore, normative systems can also be seen as rule-based systems in which norms can be given with reasons supporting their enforcement.
-Besides presenting norms, stakeholders can also present standpoints or claims to affect the decision making of an AMA.
+The first problem we face is the problem of building the ``avatars'', one for each stakeholder.
+These are the sources of ``insight'' on what a Jiminy should advise in a given ethically sensitive situation.
+Clearly, the stakeholders cannot be available in real time to give feedback to the avatar integrated in each instance of the agent.
+Rather, this avatar needs domain-specific information in advance about what the stakeholder considers to be ethically sensitive situations and what are its recommendations on what should be done when such situations arise.
+We propose the use of normative systems~\cite{handbooknms} to model the stakeholders.
+A normative system describes how to evaluate actions in a system of agents and how to guide the behavior of those agents~\cite{alchourron91}.
+A norm is a formal description of desirable behavior, desirable action, or the desirable outcome of an action.
+Furthermore, normative systems can also be seen as rule-based systems (Definition \ref{def-normative-systems}) in which norms can be provided with reasons supporting their enforcement.
+By presenting norms that stipulate how to avoid immoral behavior, stakeholders also contribute standpoints or claims in order to characterize and help identify ethically sensitive situations.
+Every stakeholder is modeled with its own normative system in the Jiminy advisor.

-The AMA makes a decision by first determining the state of the world in terms of a set of perceptions.
-A decision depends on the state of the world observed and the set of norms gathered from the three normative systems.
-Norms are associated with values to reflect ethical concerns of different stakeholders.
-Since norms may be in conflict, an agreement needs to be reached by means of comparing and evaluating arguments constructed from these norms.
-Finally, the system gives an explanation concerning why an action is activated.

-The three normative systems, called $\mathrm{NS1}$, $\mathrm{NS2}$ and $\mathrm{NS3}$, respectively represent the family, the manufacturer of the smart home and the legal system associated with the jurisdiction to which the smart home pertains.
-Let us assume that the norms and claims in these normative systems are the norms $n_1 \sim n_8$ and the standpoint $a_1$, where each of norms is associated with its own set of ``values" given in curly brackets.
-Here, ``values" can be understood as moral ``goals" associated to a hierarchical moral value system which all moral agents possess.
-We assume that a value system for the AMA is given and discuss this assumption later in the paper.